Gary-LePeep/Hide-eBay-Items-and-Sellers/README.md

 - Setting to hide sellers with low review count
 - Setting to optionally hide sponsored items
 - Eventually expand to other sites, eg. Amazon, BestBuy, Adorama...
+- Eventually expand to other browsers, eg. Edge, Safari...

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please clone the repository and submit a pull request with your changes.